onshape-public/go-client/onshape/docs/CommentApi.md

 > map[string]interface{} DeleteComment(ctx, cid).Execute()

-Delete a comment by comment ID.
+Delete a comment from a document.

 ### Example